An Incredible Family needs a home:

 Constance is not only determined to build her own family a home, but she also is adamant about being an active leader in the fight for affordable housing, and helping those that are even worse off then herself.
 It was this passion to give back that inspired THIMBY to work with Constance on the first tiny house project.

-Check out the SF Chronicle Article on our project!
+and also Check out the SF Chronicle Article on our project!

 Constance’s Bus is going to be built by the homeless, for the homeless.
 With the help of THIMBY and Tentmakers Non-profit, the build will be lead by master tiny house builder and member of the homeless community, William Burdick.
 THIMBY met William at a tiny house convention last spring and decided that William (mostly known to us as Billy) would be the perfect man to hire for this job.
 Billy is not only an incredibly skilled craftsman, but he is also a passionate community member who is dedicated to fighting issues of homelessness in the Bay Area.
 Billie will be working with Joe Serrano from Tentmakers to guide our team through the build process to get the job done before constance is done with her current shelter stay in May.
 Billy, Constance, and the THIMBY team have spent the few months creating the perfect design, build plan, and budget for the bus.
 Our Goal is to create the best possible home for Constance's family, with the smallest budget possible, so that this model can be replicated for other homeless individuals.